Multiview orthographic projection: Quadrants in descriptive geometry

-These labels are the same as used in 2D planar geometry, as seen from infinitely far to the "left", taking H and V to be the X-axis and Y-axis, respectively.
+These labels are the same as used in 2D planar geometry, as seen from infinitely far to the "left", taking H and V to be the X and Y axes, respectively.

 The 3D object of interest is then placed into either quadrant I or III (equivalently, the position of the intersection line between the two planes is shifted), obtaining first- and third-angle projections, respectively.
 Quadrants II and IV are also mathematically valid, but their use would result in one view "true" and the other view "flipped" by 180° through its vertical centerline, which is too confusing for technical drawings.
 (In cases where such a view is useful, e.g. a ceiling viewed from above, a reflected view is used, which is a mirror image of the true orthographic view.)

 Monge's original formulation uses two planes only and obtains the top and front views only.
 The addition of a third plane to show a side view (either left or right) is a modern extension.
 The terminology of quadrant is a mild anachronism, as a modern orthographic projection with three views corresponds more precisely to an octant of 3D space.